stuartellis/sve-personal-website/content/articles/task-runner.md

 ## Checking Taskfile.yml files

-If your text editor supports [JSON Schemas](https://json-schema.org/), it can automatically check your Task files.
-JSON Schema tools also work with types of YAML that have defined schemas, such _.gitlab-ci.yml_ and _Taskfile.yml_ files.
+The Task project publish the schema for Task files as a [JSON Schema](https://json-schema.org/).
+This means that any software that supports JSON Schemas for YAML documents can automatically check your Task files.
+For example, Visual Studio Code will automatically do this when the [redhat.vscode-yaml](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) extension is installed.

 To validate the Task files on the command-line, use a YAML linter that supports JSON Schemas, such as [check-jsonschema](https://check-jsonschema.readthedocs.io/en/stable/index.html).
 The _check-jsonschema_ tool automatically includes the schema for Task files.